gcallah/BookReviews/goodspeed.md

 that recessions are the gale winds of creative destruction purging the rottenness out of the economy.
 However, once again, the evidence with which he disputes this idea is questionable.
-For instance, he regards the fact that recessions strike harder at younger firms than more established firms as strong evidence against Schumpeter.
+For instance, he regards the fact that recessions strike harder at younger firms than at more established firms as strong evidence against the Schumpeterians.

 But is it really?
 Perhaps most of the
 "rottenness" during an expansion accumulates precisely in the many new firms